 At least there was from my side.
 She tells me she didn’t touch a drop that night, and I prefer to believe her after she drove me home through the remnants of a cyclone.

 In fact I still blame the cyclone for my state of being.
-Six weeks on Border Protection with increased shifts to try and get qualified had left me somewhat fatigued.
+Six weeks at sea with increased shifts to try and get qualified had left me somewhat fatigued.
 Some poor decision making leading to no rest and a big night out led to getting in around five am, and getting a call from the ship at six.

 A cyclone was coming.
 Half the crew was already on leave.
 We need to sail.
 Despite the commonly held belief that ships are safer in port, cyclonic winds smashing aluminium hulls into concrete wharves tend to disagree.
 A bucket of KFC, plenty of glasses of water, and some sobering hours later, we were ready to go.